MCC code lookup: find your merchant category code

 Do MCCs impact customer cashback and rewards?

 Yes.
-Card issuers use the MCC to automatically identify the transaction type and determine if it qualifies for bonus rewards (e.g., 5x points on travel, 3% cash back on groceries).
+Card issuers use the MCC to automatically identify the transaction type and determine if it qualifies for bonus rewards (for example, bonus points on travel or cashback on groceries).
 An incorrect MCC can cause your customers to miss out on rewards.

 Who controls MCC codes?